 Note that it gets cold in Hosmer Grove.
 Very cold!
 Bring several layers of winter clothes and an insulated sleeping bag.
 Temperatures below freezing are common.
 Come here for a quiet evening of stargazing and a majestic morning.

 Hosmer Grove may have the Haleakala summit, but Kipahulu has ‘Oh’eo Gulch.
-Once called “Seven Sacred Pools”, this string of freshwater pools is just a 10-minute walk from the grassy campgrounds on the Kuloa Point Trail.
+Also known as “Seven Sacred Pools,” this string of freshwater pools is just a 10-minute walk from the grassy campgrounds on the Kuloa Point Trail.
 Kipahulu is the place to go for hiking, beautiful coastal scenery, and swimming in fresh water.

 ‘Ohe’o Gulch is a popular tourist attraction on the Hana Highway, so it’s best to go early in the morning before the crowds arrive.
 Park signs prohibit jumping into the pools and contain reprinted articles highlighting past deaths, but these signs are largely ignored.
 It’s common to see even small children jumping off the miniature cliffs into the main pools.